Renewable Svalbard

 Then the entire transport sector must be converted to renewable energy sources.
 Fossil-powered cars and snowmobiles should be able to be replaced in a few years with vehicles that are electric, hydrogen-powered or powered by other renewable fuel types.
 An innovative transport system that is largely based on shared vehicles should be able to reduce the need for individually owned cars.
 To succeed in this, the local government must actively use its own procurement and regulations in the transport sector, be given the authority to regulate the transport sector more strongly, and the state must support these initiatives financially.
 Many of Skift's members have expertise and solutions in this field and want to support this restructuring work.

-Several of Skift's members offer to work with the local council to find good solutions to this.
+Several of Skift's members offer to work with the local council of Svalbard to find good solutions to this.

 In research and innovation projects on Svalbard, Skift's members want to collaborate as business partners.
 The planned research and test center for energy conversion at the University Center in Svalbard (UNIS) must be realized.